fys4220/fys4220.github.io/fys4220-jbook/part-project/project_nios2.md

 %```

 The two main tasks in this part of the project is to:
-- Update the hardware of the microcontroller system in {numref}`project-nios2-hardware`
+- Update the hardware of the microcontroller system in {ref}`project-nios2-hardware`
-- Test the  UART and SPI interface in {numref}`project-nios2-software`
+- Test the  UART and SPI interface in {ref}`project-nios2-software`

-You will start by integrating the UART module developed in {numref}`project-uart-controller`.
+You will start by integrating the UART module developed in {ref}`project-uart-controller`.

 ```{admonition} Useful check list